BITS-Research/campaign-access-eval/docs/results_explainer.md

 contrast enough from the background color.

 ### Aggregated Accessibility Violations Summarized

-This file will always live at the top of the archive and stores the violation results from aggregating each child [Accessibility Violations Summarized](#accessibility-violations-summarized).
+This file will always live at the top of the report and stores the violation results from aggregating each child [Accessibility Violations Summarized](#accessibility-violations-summarized).